eigenhombre/oatmeal/README.md

 need be run once), but you'll have to run the latter script at least once before building an Oatmeal-generated app.

+### Unit Testing

+Upon generating a library or application, an example test can be found in the file `test/test.lisp`.
+The minimalist [1AM](https://github.com/lmj/1am) test framework is used.  `make test` will run the unit tests.

 ## Example

+### Creating an app

+    $ cd /tmp
     $ oatmeal create app cranky
-    APP cranky in directory /Users/jacobsen/Programming/Lisp/common-lisp
+    APP /private/tmp/cranky

+### Running unit tests

     $ cd cranky

-    $  ls
+    $ make test
-    Makefile	build.sh	main.lisp
+    ./test.sh
+    This is SBCL 2.2.6, an implementation of ANSI Common Lisp.
+    More information about SBCL is available at <http://www.sbcl.org/>.

+    SBCL is free software, provided as is, with absolutely no warranty.
+    It is mostly in the public domain; some portions are provided under BSD-style licenses.
+See the CREDITS and COPYING files in the distribution for more information.
+    To load "1am":
+      Load 1 ASDF system:
+        1am
+    ; Loading "1am"

+    To load "cranky":
+      Load 1 ASDF system:
+        cranky
+    ; Loading "cranky"
+    [package cranky]
+    ; compiling file "/Users/jacobsen/Programming/Lisp/common-lisp/cranky/test/package.lisp" (written 02 JUL 2022 08:26:35 AM):

+    ; wrote /Users/jacobsen/.cache/common-lisp/sbcl-2.2.6-macosx-arm64/Users/jacobsen/Programming/Lisp/common-lisp/cranky/test/package-tmp5GEXGEG5.fasl
+    ; compilation finished in 0:00:00.001
+    ; compiling file "/Users/jacobsen/Programming/Lisp/common-lisp/cranky/test/test.lisp" (written 02 JUL 2022 08:26:35 AM):

+    ; wrote /Users/jacobsen/.cache/common-lisp/sbcl-2.2.6-macosx-arm64/Users/jacobsen/Programming/Lisp/common-lisp/cranky/test/test-tmpAR3FSGEY.fasl
+    ; compilation finished in 0:00:00.001
+    CRANKY.TEST::EXAMPLE.
+    Success: 1 test, 1 check.

+### Building the executable

     $ make
     ./build.sh
-    This is SBCL 2.1.8, an implementation of ANSI Common Lisp.
+    This is SBCL 2.2.6, an implementation of ANSI Common Lisp.
     More information about SBCL is available at <http://www.sbcl.org/>.

     SBCL is free software, provided as is, with absolutely no warranty.
     It is mostly in the public domain; some portions are provided under BSD-style licenses.
 See the CREDITS and COPYING files in the distribution for more information.
+    To load "cranky":
+      Load 1 ASDF system:
+        cranky
+    ; Loading "cranky"

     [undoing binding stack and other enclosing state... done] [performing final GC... done]
     [saving current Lisp image into cranky:
-    writing 1728 bytes from the read-only space at 0x300000000 writing 1840 bytes from the static space at 0x300200000 writing 0 bytes from the immobile space at 0x300300000 writing 41418752 bytes from the dynamic space at 0x7003000000 done]
+    writing 1840 bytes from the read-only space at 0x300000000 writing 1840 bytes from the static space at 0x300200000 writing 0 bytes from the immobile space at 0x300300000 writing 42139648 bytes from the dynamic space at 0x7003000000 done]

+### Running the executable

     $ ./cranky
-    Hello World
+    Thanks for using cranky!
     $

-## Building Locally
+## Building Oatmeal Locally

 (On MacOS; your mileage may vary on other platforms.)
 First install Java and [Leiningen](https://leiningen.org/).
 Then `brew install sbcl`.